joelisk/solid-tensorflow-app/README.md

 - inspired by: https://www.youtube.com/watch?v=dMq4nAMuqO8
 - Tensorflow model: https://www.tensorflow.org/hub/tutorials/tf2_arbitrary_image_stylization
 - more images + features potentially to come! (depending on if the model size can be reduced)
-- currently not running on mobile
+- currently not supported on mobile